Learn the why

 ii.
 Scene two · a field guide in the flow

-Every one of the 216 care profiles ships with what they actually need, the things even careful keepers get wrong, welfare notes written with jurisdiction in mind, and the sources we used so you can read further.
+Every care profile includes what they need, the mistakes keepers often miss, warning signs to watch for, and sources you can read when you want more detail.
 The free app includes the full guide for species you've added; Premium opens Explore so you can browse all 216 before you commit.

 "Quiet grazers with strict hay-first diets."